abstrus/abstrus.github.io/_posts/2014-03-12-rich-domain-models-part-2.md

 }
 {% endhighlight %}

-Define this factory as a regular service (I'll suppose it is called `repository_factory`) and tell DoctrineBundle to use this one instead of the default one.
-Don't forget to pass an instance of `DefaultRepositoryFactory` as a mandatory dependency to our custom factory so it can handle not-custom calls.
-Next, we define a compiler pass that calls `subscribeRepository` on our `DIAwareRepositoryFactory` with any custom repository we defined as service using a tag.
+You can then define this factory as a regular service (suppose it is called `repository_factory`) and tell DoctrineBundle to use this one instead of the default one.
+Don't forget to feed an instance of `DefaultRepositoryFactory` as a mandatory dependency to our custom factory so it can handle requests for regular repositories.
+Next, we define a compiler pass that calls `subscribeRepository` on our `DIAwareRepositoryFactory` with any custom repository we defined as a service and tagged specifically for this purpose.

 {% highlight php startinline %}
 // AcmeBundle/DependencyInjection/Compiler/CustomRepositoryPass.php